Kong/docs.konghq.com/src/gateway/kong-enterprise/fips-support.md

 content_type: reference
 ---

-The Federal Information Processing Standard (FIPS) 140-2 standard is a federal standard defined by the National Institute of Standards and Technology that specifies the security requirements that must be satisfied by a cryptographic module. **The core {{site.base_gateway}} product is (FIPS) 140-2 compliant** with the FIPS compliant package that is available for **Ubuntu 20.04**.
+The Federal Information Processing Standard (FIPS) 140-2 standard is a federal standard defined by the National Institute of Standards and Technology that specifies the security requirements that must be satisfied by a cryptographic module. **The core {{site.base_gateway}} product is (FIPS) 140-2 compliant** with the FIPS package that is available for **Ubuntu 20.04**.

 The {{site.base_gateway}} FIPS 140-2 compliant package is FIPS-compliant **not** "FIPS-validated".
 Like most enterprise software {{site.base_gateway}} seeks to be FIPS 140-2 compliant.
 FIPS 140-2 compliance is understood to mean that the software has met all of the rules of FIPS 140-2, but has not been submitted to a NIST testing lab for validation.
 For FIPS 140-2 compliance, {{site.base_gateway}} replaces the non-FIPS compliant OpenSSL with the FIPS validated library [BoringSSL](https://boringssl.googlesource.com/boringssl/) for encryption.